 - Lamination Machine: Laminating printables are a great way to make them last longer.
 If you are planning on laminating to make games reusable, be sure to get a bunch of dry erase markers as well.

 - Dry Erase Pockets: Dry erase pockets are a great alternative to using a lamination machine when wanting to make printable games and activities reusable.

 - Printer: A high quality printer is always recommended for the best results.
 If you are in need of a printer this Brother Wireless Printer is a great choice.

 This craft was designed to be printed out onto a standard 8.5×11 inch piece of white cardstock.
 Cardstock is highly recommended over standard printer paper due to durability.

-Feel free to download and print as many copies of the spider web craft as you would like.
+Feel free to download and print as many copies of the template as you would like.
 However, please do not edit or redistribute the files in any way.
 This project was created for personal or classroom use only.